PhD Student Portfolio Guidelines

 Frequently Asked Questions

 - Q: I received a B- for a core course.
-Should I take another core course and have that one count towards to six core courses?A: Yes, you can choose another core course as long as you take at least three core courses to cover all three core areas as part of the total of six core courses you want to count towards the Qualifying Exam.
+Should I take another core course and have that one count towards to four core courses?A: Yes, you can choose another core course as long as you take at least three core courses to cover all three core areas as part of the total of four core courses you want to count towards the Qualifying Exam.

 - Q: What kind of oral questions can I expect at the Qualifying Exam?A: That will be up to the individual members of the PEC.
 You should expect questions on the four areas: (a) general competency in CS; (b) research aptitude; (c) software skills; (d) communication skills.
 If the portfolio itself is strong, all or most of the questions are likely to be on (a).